KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 This profile supports a two-factor online notice pattern (2FN) for establishing durable evidence of notice disclosure and, where applicable, consent.

 - **Factor 1, presentation controls:** The notice is presented using ISO/IEC 29184-aligned online notice and consent presentation controls, e.g., layered notice presentation, timing, and interaction patterns, that are reusable across policy or notice types.
-- **Factor 2, evidence receipt:** An Anchored Notice Receipt is generated to provide durable evidence that a specific notice version was presented or available at a specific time and, when the lawful basis is consent, to support proof of informed consent by binding the authorization state to the disclosed notice version.
+- **Factor 2, evidence receipt:** The notice receipt is anchored to provide durable (personal) evidence that a specific notice version was presented or available at a specific time and, when the lawful basis is consent, to support proof of informed consent by binding the authorization state to the disclosed notice version.

 Implementations SHOULD treat 2FN as an interoperability pattern: the presentation controls establish consistent experience and meaningful choice, while the receipt provides verifiable, referenceable evidence for audit, later inquiry, and dispute resolution.